-You’ll do much of your controlling via the app, with the ability to add your streaming services of choice, as well as search out music (up to 16-bit/44.1kHz) saved on the local network.
+You’ll do much of your controlling via the app, with the ability to add your streaming services of choice, as well as search out music saved on the local network.

 A highlight of the Play:5 is its ability to fill even the biggest room with Its rich, powerful sound

-The result is unquestionable – this is a speaker that could fill even the biggest room of the house, and yet it doesn’t sound like you’d expect a single box to sound.
+The result is unquestionable – this is a speaker that could fill even the biggest room of the house, and yet for a single box it sounds huge.

 MORE: Sonos Play:1 review

-This is one area that has seen an improvement from the previous generation, where vocals could get mixed up in a busy arrangement and lose their clout.
+This is one area that proved a real improvement over the previous generation, where vocals could get mixed up in a busy arrangement and lose their clout.

 Another huge improvement is in the bass.
-The original Play:5 wasn’t lacking for its size, but what’s on offer here is in a different league.
-Not only is there more of it, but it’s deeper and more refined – you can add a sub should you wish, but we don’t see why you’d ever need to without a serious grudge against your neighbours.
+The original Play:5 wasn’t lacking for its size, but not only is there more of it, but it’s deeper and more refined.
+You can add a sub should you wish, but we don’t see why you’d ever need to without a serious grudge against your neighbours.

 Make sure you run Trueplay on your speaker to make sure it sounds its best

 Make the move to stereo (with a second unit) and the sound is even bigger, with a solid stereo image.
-You can choose to place them horizontally or vertically in this arrangement, and while horizontally will certainly offer a wider sound thanks to the speaker array, we preferred the sound when vertical.
+You can choose to place them horizontally or vertically in this arrangement, and while horizontally will certainly offer a wider sound, we preferred it when vertical.

-You’ll notice an improvement in dynamics in stereo, with the added power to really get behind the peaks and troughs in dramatic orchestral productions, like Hans Zimmer’s Gotham’s Reckoning.
+In stereo, you notice an improvement in dynamics, with the added power to get behind the peaks and troughs in dramatic orchestral productions, like Hans Zimmer’s Gotham’s Reckoning.